Andrew Grove: Personal life and education

-Grove was born as András István Gróf to a middle-class Jewish family in Budapest, Hungary, the son of Mária and György Gróf.
+Grove was born as Gróf András István to a middle-class Jewish family in Budapest, Hungary, the son of Mária and György Gróf.
 At the age of four he contracted scarlet fever, which was nearly fatal and caused partial hearing loss.

 When he was eight, the Nazis occupied Hungary and deported nearly 500,000 Jews to concentration camps, including Auschwitz.
 To avoid being arrested, Grove and his mother took on false identities and were sheltered by friends.
 His father, however, was arrested and taken to an Eastern Labor Camp where he was severely tortured and forced to do slave labor.
 The father was reunited with his family only after the war.

 During the Hungarian Revolution of 1956, when he was 20, he left his home and family and escaped across the border into Austria.
 Penniless and barely able to speak English, in 1957 he eventually made his way to the United States.
 He later changed his name to the anglicized Andrew S. Grove.
 Grove summarized his first twenty years of life in Hungary in his memoirs:

 Soon after arriving in the United States, in New York's Catskill Resort, in 1957, he met his future wife, Eva Kastan, who was an Austrian refugee.
 They met while he held a job as a busboy and she was a waitress while studying at Hunter College.
-One year after they met, in June 1958 they married in New York, Queens, in a Roman Catholic ceremony.
+One year after they met, in June 1958 they married in Queens, New York, in a Roman Catholic ceremony.
 They remained married until Grove died.
 They had two daughters, Karen Grove and Robie Livingstone, and eight grandchildren.

 Even though he arrived in the United States with little money, Grove retained a "passion for learning."

 He earned a bachelor's degree in chemical engineering from the City College of New York in 1960.
 The New York Times stated that "a refugee became a senior in engineering."

 Grove attended and graduated with his Ph.D. in chemical engineering from the University of California, Berkeley in 1963.